ali-hlayel/Simple-member-api/HELP.md

 and last one is to import list of people details from a csv file.

 # Test
-the code is already tested using Junit test also for runtime test, i implementd swagger Api.
+The code is already tested using Junit test.
+I also used swagger API for testing the project at the run time process.

+#Required endpoints
+as shown in the attached figure, i built 5  controllers endpoints.